 Retractable Hurricane Screens

 The screen design allows light in and a view out if the power fails and isn’t visible unless deployed, making it an aesthetically pleasing and highly-functional solution.
-The cost of retractable hurricane screens ranges between $40 to $60 per square foot.
-This puts them on the higher end of the cost scale.
-While this may be more expensive than other solutions, the time, effort, level of protection, and potential insurance savings may make this form of automated hurricane protection a worthy investment for your home.
+While these may be more expensive than other solutions, the time, effort, level of protection, and potential insurance savings may make this form of hurricane protection a worthy investment for your home.

 Motorized Rolling Shutters